rritec/powerbi/Notebooks/PBI_02_01_Power_Pivot_Modeling_Part2.md

   - Many to One
 4. Without Relationship, between two tables,will we get right data?
   - Wrong Data
-5. Power BI creats relationships automatically based on what?
+5. Power BI creates relationships automatically based on what?
   - Column Names
 6. Can you create Joins manually if column names are different?
   - Yes